-(a) We know or we can tell when someone has met Jesus because we see the evidence of brotherly love (John 13:35).
-But God knows because he sees the heart.
-A man may be saved for one second before he is hit by the proverbial truck, yet he is just as saved as a saint who has spent a lifetime loving others.
+(a) We know or we can tell when someone has met Jesus because we see the evidence of brotherly love (John 13:35), but God knows because he sees the heart.
+The penitent man who turns to Christ before being hit by the proverbial truck, is just as saved as the saint who has spent a lifetime serving others.

 (b) We have passed out of death into life not because we love others, but because we believe in the One who sent Jesus (John 5:24).

 (c) Life.
 Two kinds of life are described in the Bible; the psuche– or soul life we inherited from Adam and the zoe– or spirit life that comes from God (John 5:26).
 It’s the second kind of life that is described here.
 See entry for New Life.